-To understand more about your medicines and any risks or side effects that they may have, read the Consumer Medicine Information (CMI) leaflet that is available from your doctor or pharmacist.
+To understand more about your medicines and any risks or side effects that they may have, read the Consumer Medicine Information (CMI) leaflet.
+If your medicine pack does not contain one ask your pharmacist or doctor or you can download the CMI from the NPS Medicine wise website - www.nps. org.au.
 CMI leaflets provide easy to understand information including what the medicine is for and how it is used; things to consider before using the medicine; and possible side effects and what to do if they occur.
-Speak to your GP or specialist, especially if you have concerns about the long-term effect of medicines, or whether they should be taken during pregnancy or breastfeeding.
+If you have concerns about taking your medicines such as side effects or are considering conception, pregnancy or breast feeding speak with your GP or specialist.